SchemaPlus/schema_plus/README.md

 #### Required environment:

-*  You must have either [rbenv](https://github.com/sstephenson/rbenv) or [rvm](http://rvm.io) installed and working, whichever you prefer.
+*  You must have one of [chruby](https://github.com/postmodern/chruby),) [rbenv](https://github.com/sstephenson/rbenv) or [rvm](http://rvm.io) installed and working.
 Within it, have available whichever ruby versions you want to test.
 The default set is MRI 1.9.3, 2.0.0, 2.1.0, and jruby

 * Of course you must have installed whichever databases you want to test.
 The default set is: PostgreSQL, MySQL, and SQLite3.